 Acamar Films is the independent production company behind Bing, the top-rated BBC CBeebies children’s TV series.
 The first episode aired on CBeebies in June 2014 and soon became a hit, now broadcast in 130 territories.
 Today Bing is the most popular pre-school show on BBC iPlayer, its YouTube channel has over 3 billion lifetime views as at January 2021.

-Wealth Club members have invested £10.2 million across five completed rounds (EIS equity and debt).
+Wealth Club members have invested £12 million across six completed rounds (EIS equity and debt).
 Investors in the first offer (June 2018) invested at a £30 million valuation.
-The current live round (February 2021) is at a £115 million valuation.
+The most recent round (February 2021) was at a £115 million valuation.
 Please note, past performance is not a guide to the future and returns are not guaranteed: capital is at risk.

 We chose Wealth Club because we were impressed by the people we met and liked the fact it was a young, dynamic company, but had strong industry credentials.
 They have managed to build a very large network of investors in a relatively short time.
 They invested time and effort in really understanding our business -- which we view as crucial to telling our story – and worked closely with us to deliver a structure that creates value and aligns our interests with our investors.
 Wealth Club really seemed to care about the success of our company and the creation of value for their investors.
 They have been an excellent partner for us.Mikael Shields, Founder and CEO, Acamar Films